marzeq/dotfiles/README.md

 #### shells

 the `.throwaway` file is a file for any code installed by other programs that pollutes your `.zshrc` or `.bashrc` and you want it out of there

+#### hyprland customisation

+edit the `hyprland-custom.conf` file to overwrite/add any custom hyprland settings you want, that way `git pull`-ing to update won't cause merge conflicts